abe71/ms-sidewinder-ch-pt-pp/README.md

 To get back to "normal" again, push button 5 on the sidewinder.

 ## elite dangerous binds
 To use the binds in this repo you must first make sure that vJoy is configured.
-Then just copy it over to %userprofile%\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings
+Then just copy Abe.4.0.binds over to %userprofile%\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings